squeak-smalltalk/squeak.org/_documentation/faq_general.md

 ---
+title: General
+order: 300
-title: Frequently Asked Questions
+category: Frequently Asked Questions
-order: 50
 ---
 1. Some method sources look strange and have t1, t2, etc. used as temporary variables.
 What's wrong?<br />
 The sources file might not be found.
 Verify that it is in the same folder as the image and the changes.